GeorgeTW6060/NovelForge/README.md

 ## 💾 Data Storage

-NovelForge stores all your data in your browser's **local storage**.
+NovelKit stores all your data in your browser's **local storage**.
 Your novels are never sent to any server.

 **Important**: Clear your browser's local storage or cache may delete your work.
 Use the export feature regularly to create backups.